Why is it that students seem to forget what we have taught them?

 This fascinating course aimed at supporting pupils’ retention of key knowledge and skills – a key focus of the OFSTED Inspection Framework.
 As part of the Deep Dive process, inspectors will closely examine how:

 - Teachers ensure that pupils embed key concepts in their long-term memory and apply them fluently

 - The subject curriculum is designed and delivered in a way that allows pupils to transfer key knowledge to long-term memory

 - How the curriculum is sequenced so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points

 This course covers:

-- How to develop your curriculum to provide opportunities for recall and repetition
+- How to develop your curriculum to provide opportunities for recall, retrieval and repetition

 - Short-term and long-term memory – theories and research

 - The importance of building schemata through a well-planned curriculum

 - Understanding the neuroscience involved in learning